fireworks.core package

 property last_pinged

-Returns: datetime: the time the Launch last pinged a heartbeat that it was still running
+Returns: datetime: the time the Launch last pinged a heartbeat that it was still running.

 property reservedtime_secs